syntaxseed/DnD-Tile-Browser/README.md

 - Use full-screen mode in your browser (usually F11) .Switch tabs easily via keyboard (usually Ctrl+Tab).
 - A source of free tilesets: http://rpgmapshare.com/.
+- List filenames vertically sorted properly with numbers in a directory (Bash terminal): "ls -1v".
+Then copy-paste these into the play.html file.

 ## Credits: